CloudSihmar/introduction-to-kubernetes/WorkerNodeComponents.md

 **Resources:**

-> - Kubernetes in Action - Marko Lukša
 > - Kubernetes Documentation - https://kubernetes.io/docs/home/
+> - Kubernetes in Action - Marko Lukša - Manning Publications
-> - Kubernetes Fundamentals (LFS258) - The Linux Foundation
+> - Kubernetes Fundamentals (LFS258) - Timothy Serewicz - The Linux Foundation
+> - Kubernetes for Developers (LFD259) - Timothy Serewicz - The Linux Foundation
+> - Certified Kubernetes Application Developer (CKAD) Study Guide - Benjamin Muschko - O'Reilly Media
+> - Getting Started with Kubernetes - Sander van Vugt - Addison-Wesley Professional

-**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial purposes.
+**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial intentions.
 If you find this document useful in any means please support the original authors for ethical reasons.**

 [Return to the README page.](README.md)

 [Return to the Kubernetes Components page.](KubernetesComponents.md)

-## Worker Node Components
+# Worker Node Components

 All nodes run the kubelet and kube-proxy, as well as the container engine, such as Docker or cri-o, among several options.
 Other management daemons are deployed to watch these agents or provide services not yet included with Kubernetes.